neondatabase/website/content/docs/guides/node.md

 ## Create a Neon project

 If you do not have one already, create a Neon project.
-Save your connection details including your password.
-They are required when defining connection settings.

-To create a Neon project:

 1. Navigate to the [Projects](https://console.neon.tech/app/projects) page in the Neon Console.
 2. Click **New Project**.